 To simulate WDR, typically four rain droplet sizes, each with its own terminal velocity and drag coefficient, will be modelled and simulated.
 The reason for simulating rain droplets of various sizes is because each of these rain droplets responds differently to wind.
 For example, smaller rain droplets tend to be carried by the wind and follow its direction whereas larger heavier droplets, due to their mass, tend to travel based on their own trajectories, which are mostly straight lines and are less affected by the mean flow of wind.
-Prevailing wind in eight directions distributed radially at a 45 degrees angle, obtained from Australian Bureau of Meteorology, will be modelled and simulated.
+Prevailing wind in eight directions distributed radially at a 45 degrees angle, obtained from Singapore National Environment Agency (NEA), will be modelled and simulated.
 An approaching train will also be factored into the numerical model since it can pull the rain droplets into the interior space of the train station.
 It is well established that, when simulating natural ventilation, it is important to include neighbouring buildings because these buildings can block the wind and alter the wind direction.
 However, in WDR, consideration should be made to model the building of interest by itself without neighbouring buildings to simulate the highest wind velocity if the existing neighbouring buildings are pulled down in the future and they should also be modelled and simulated with neighbouring buildings as well because these buildings can alter the direction of wind and thus the rain droplets trajectories.
 From here, the results from the worst of the two scenarios can be employed to fine tune the station’s design.

 Modelling & simulation of wind-driven rain via computational fluid dynamics can help the design engineer to achieve a balance between the ingress of WDR into the station and passengers’ experience from using the station.
 Most importantly, if conducted as part of the building envelope assessment during the design phase, it can prevent costly rework of the station post-construction.